Suman

 Unwrap a suman: the rice is glossy from coconut, slightly sweet, intensely sticky.
 Eaten with mango, the fruit's acid plays against the rice's mellow sweetness; eaten with hot chocolate, you have Filipino breakfast in two textures.

-Banana leaves contain polyphenols that prevent rancidity in the coconut oil during long steaming — that's why suman keeps for days at room temperature without refrigeration.
+The banana-leaf wrap perfumes the rice and forms a clean barrier, while the high sugar content lowers water activity and slows rancidity in the coconut oil — together these are why suman keeps for days at room temperature without refrigeration.
 The leaf also imparts a faintly green-grassy note that distinguishes Filipino suman from Thai or Lao banana-leaf sticky rice.

 Variations